milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 In the US: Digital Advertising Alliance (DAA)

+To learn more about your personal information choices, please see help.netflix.com/node/100637.

 Cookie Choices

-Your choices in connection with our use of cookies and similar technologies are described in the “Cookies and Internet Advertising” section below.
+Your choices in connection with our use of cookies and similar technologies are described in the “Cookies and other Technologies” section below.

 Contact and Questions